Sparky Smith MSST, ISCP.DIP.CANINE.PRAC., IAABC - CDBC, MCMA

 He is co-owner of Executive Pet Services, the corporation for which PivotalChange.ca operates.

 Julie Mekker (Toronto)

-Julie spent her formative career as a Human Resource Business Partner, with a focus on change management.
+Julie is a Behaviour Associate.
+She spent her formative career as a Human Resource Business Partner, with a focus on change management.
 When she was not supporting human clients through the challenges of change, she took her personal time to volunteering with animals and bringing her "farm girl" upbringing to life.
 Through volunteering with the feral cat population of Toronto she was able to teach others how to connect with these fearful creatures and help them to learn that the human touch is a wonderful thing.
 This continued volunteering led Julie to pursue her true passion for animals and she followed her entrepreneur spirit and started walking with a focus on working with reactive dogs throughout Toronto.

 This is where Julie was noticed by Sparky while working on a challenging 2-year case with a dog with PTSD.
 Julie, hired to support the caregiver's behaviour therapy requirements for the dog, she began working with Sparky in executing the program.
 Her skill in applying the program techniques and methods were remarkable.
 The dog began to thrive under her gentle handling and applying the techniques of the program.
 Further, Julie's communication and teaching skills with the humans on both this and subsequent cases showed a clear transfer of executive level skills from her previous corporate career.

 Julie continued to work on challenging cases and it became obvious what a talent she was when it came to helping dogs find new ways to think, feel and thus, behave.
 We were delighted when Julie agreed to join us as 'on-the-ground' support for our Toronto clients.